 Welcome to my website / online galleries

 I have inventory at home, feel free to contact me.
 I'm happy to let you know what I've got and to ship or deliver.
 In Tucson, my cards are carried by the gift shops at the Tucson Botanical Gardens and Tohono Chul.
-These are mostly images of many of the murals to be found in Tucson, plus an assortment of botanically themed images.
+These are mostly images of many of the murals to be found in Tucson, plus an assortment of botanically themed images and desert landscapes.
 In Manzanita, OR - cards can be found at Finnisterre, Cloud and Leaf Bookstore, Wild Groceries and Cafe, and Manzanita News and Espresso.

 I began my photographic ‘career’ when I was about 15 years old – focusing mostly on landscape photography in Northern California coupled with sporadic documentation of the San Francisco music scene and the Vietnam War protest movement, and dotted with occasional requests for portraits of children.
 When my parents were not forthcoming in support of my creative dreams – I went off to college for a more ‘practical education’ – gathering degrees in chemistry, environmental toxicology, and information science.
 Eventually landing in a career as a science research librarian – my interest in photography took a back seat.

 Now retired – I am able to return some attention to this early passion of mine.
 I’ve been dipping my toes back in with some energy, for about ten years, with a couple one-off shows of special topics since 2003.
 I reside half-year in Tucson, Arizona and half-year on the Oregon coast.